visy-ani/startsync/README.md

 ## Tech Stack

 - **Next.js**: Framework for building a fast, scalable, and secure web application.
+It was used as the backbone for the project, providing features like server-side rendering, API routes, and optimized performance.
-- **Sanity**: CMS to manage and structure startup details dynamically.
+- **Sanity**: A headless CMS for managing and structuring startup details dynamically.
+It enabled efficient data querying with GROQ and automated type safety using Sanity Typegen.
-- **Zod**: For schema-based validation of user inputs.
+- **Zod**: Schema-based validation library used to ensure robust input validation for all user-provided data.
-- **Tailwind CSS**: Utility-first CSS framework for modern and responsive styling.
+- **Tailwind CSS**: Utility-first CSS framework for building modern, responsive, and visually appealing interfaces.
-- **ShadCn**: A component library for consistent and reusable UI elements.
+- **ShadCn Components**: A component library for consistent and reusable UI elements, enhancing the overall design and development efficiency.
-- **NextAuth.js**: Authentication library for secure user login and session management.
+- **NextAuth.js**: Authentication library used to implement secure user login, session management, and integration with different providers.
-- **@uiw/react-md-editor**: A Markdown editor that enables users to format text easily when submitting pitches.
+- **@uiw/react-md-editor**: Markdown editor integrated for users to format their pitches easily.
+- **@radix-ui/react-avatar**: Used for creating customizable and accessible user avatars in the UI.
+- **@radix-ui/react-toast**: Used for displaying non-intrusive, customizable toast notifications for better user feedback.
+- **markdown-it**: A Markdown parser used to render Markdown content as HTML dynamically.
+- **lucide-react**: Icon library providing scalable and customizable icons used throughout the application.
+- **styled-components**: A CSS-in-JS library for building styled React components with dynamic theming.
+- **clsx**: A utility for conditionally combining class names, improving readability and maintainability of dynamic classes.
+- **tailwind-merge**: Used to merge conflicting Tailwind CSS class utilities dynamically.
+- **sanity-plugin-markdown**: Enabled Markdown support directly within Sanity CMS, streamlining content formatting and editing.
+- **@tailwindcss/typography**: Tailwind plugin for enhanced styling of Markdown-generated content.
+- **Sentry**: Integrated for monitoring and debugging production-level errors effectively.

 ## Installation and Setup